 - A minimum of 60 credits of approved coursework and research (30 credits beyond a Master’s Degree) is required.

-- You must earn a grade of B or better in all courses.
+- You must earn a grade of BC or better in all EE courses; C or better for non EE courses.
+(BC/C grades may only be used up to six (6) credits.)

 - You must have your advisor's approval.
 See Recommended course sequences for various research options.